-Keystone Investment Trust plc is an investment company holding investments with a market value in excess of £250 million and its investment objective is set out below.
+Keystone Investment Trust plc is an investment company holding investments with a market value in excess of £270 million and its investment objective is set out below.
 The strategy the Board follows to achieve that objective is to set investment policy and risk guidelines, together with investment limits, and to monitor how they are applied.
-These are also set out below and have been approved by shareholders.
+These are also set out below.

-The business model the Company has adopted to achieve its objective has been to contract the services of Invesco Fund Managers Limited (previously Invesco Asset Management Limited) (the 'Manager') to manage the portfolio in accordance with the Board's strategy and under its oversight.
-Successful implementation of the business model is achieved by buying well and selling at the right point in an investee company's business cycle, together with the prudent use of gearing, in order to crystallise financial returns in excess of the Company's benchmark index, the FTSE All-Share Index.
+The business model adopted by the Company to achieve its objective has been to contract the services of Invesco Fund Managers Limited (the 'Manager') to manage the portfolio in accordance with the Board's strategy and under its oversight.
 The Manager also provides company secretarial, marketing and general administration services.
 The portfolio manager responsible for the day-to-day management of the portfolio is Mark Barnett.